MINIMUM GLOBAL STANDARDS FOR ASI TRAINING

 Cornerstones of the ICE-ASI Instructor Qualification Framework include

 Programs may develop their own train-the-trainer pathway to formalize this progression.
-Assistants or tutors have lower requirements.
+Assistants or tutors have MENTOR requirements.

 ContaCt